ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 - Blur the boundaries between planes, allowing creatures to be partially in one plane and another, causing unpredictable effects.
 - Objects and creatures in the area may randomly teleport short distances, making movement unreliable.

-You can specify the area and duration for the effects, greater area and longer duration requires longer casting time according to the following table, multiply the time required to the number of effects will be the final casting time:
+The caster can specify the area and duration for the effects, greater area and longer duration requires longer casting time according to the following table, multiply the time required to the number of effects will be the final casting time:

 | Dur./AOE | ~100ft. | 101~500 ft. | 501~1000 ft. | 1000~3000 ft. | Current Plane |
 | -------- | ------- | ----------- | ------------ | ------------- | ------------- |